 “The teacher is of course an artist, but being an artist does not mean that he or she can make the profile, can shape the students.
 What the educator does in teaching is to make it possible for the students to become themselves.”

 I agree with the above statement by Brazilian educator Paulo Freire; my goal in teaching is to help students become themselves.
-He went on to say that education is a dialogue between the students, the teachers, and the world around them.
-I prize the exchange that can happen when people from different religious and philosophical perspectives come together in a classroom and what we all can learn from this encounter.
-I also value the learning that can happen when we get out of the classroom: in visits to mosques, synagogues, and churches in the Twin Cities, in working with our neighbors in Cedar-Riverside, or in walking through sugar cane fields with campesinos in El Salvador.
+Freire went on to say that education is a dialogue between the students, the teachers, and the world around them.
+I prize the exchange that can happen when people from different identities and perspectives come together in a classroom and what we all can learn from this encounter.
+I also value the learning that can happen when we get out of the classroom: in visits to houses of worship in the Twin Cities, in working with our neighbors in Cedar-Riverside, or in meeting with indigenous groups in Guatemala.

 I define myself as a Roman Catholic pluralist, deeply rooted in my tradition, especially in its commitment to spirituality and social justice.
 At the same time, I am continually enriched and transformed by the religions and belief systems of students, colleagues, and friends.
-My past experience includes work in community organizations, high school teaching, college campus ministry, and directing service-learning initiatives.
 I have been at Augsburg since 2008.
-My teaching and research interests have centered on community-based learning, Christian ethics and the ethics of world religions, liberation theology, interfaith studies and action, and spirituality.
+My teaching and research interests include ethics, liberation theologies, community engaged pedagogies, and interfaith studies and action.

 B.A., University of Dayton (Psychology and Religious Studies)